Using Emotion Nouns

 definitions; and a lively debate – one facilitated by IHXENs – then ensued concerning other value

-disciplines that the team collectively felt were necessary for Chant’s particular 'economic niche'.
-These
+disciplines that the team collectively felt were necessary for success in Chant’s particular 'economic

-to aspire.
-We visualized the ladder becoming a part of Chant's employee performance review process.
+aspire.
+We envisioned the ladder becoming a part of Chant's employee performance review process.

 The ESOP team then asked me to thread the descriptions of the new value disciplines into a preface to